Jaydecoder/Bot-Template/README.md

 # Bot-Template

-This bot uses a command handler + firebase as the datbase
+This bot uses a command handler + firebase as the database